TheHellTower/Discord.JS-v14-Bot-Boilerplate/README.md

     - [x] Aliases
     - [x] Description
     - [x] Permmissions(Bot & User) & Owner Only
-    - [ ] Guild Only (Need to implement direct messages reading + add it to "messageCreate" event)
+    - [ ] Guild Only (Need to implement direct messages reading + add it to "messageCreate" event)*
     - [x] Cooldowns
     - [x] Status(enabled/disabled)
 - [x] Ping For Prefix(@bot to get the server prefix)
 - [ ] Database Support: Integrate DataBase for persistent data storage.
     - [x] MongoDB
-    - [ ] Add another DB support in case the user want to use another one ?
+    - [ ] Add another DB support in case the user want to use another one ?*
-- [ ] Dashboard: To configure/use the bot/servers remotely
-    - [ ] Bot configuration(Prefix change)
-    - [ ] Stats ?
-- [ ] Logging: Implement a logging system to track important events and activities.
-- [ ] Error handling: Develop a robust error handling mechanism to handle exceptions gracefully.
 - [x] Event handling: Set up event handlers to respond to various Discord events.
 - [x] Customizable prefixes: Allow server administrators to set custom command prefixes.
+- [ ] Dashboard: To configure/use the bot/servers remotely*
+    - [ ] Bot configuration(Prefix change)*
+    - [ ] Stats ?*
+- [ ] Logging: Implement a logging system to track important events and activities.*
+- [ ] Error handling: Develop a robust error handling mechanism to handle exceptions gracefully.*
-- [ ] Built-in help command: Include a built-in command to provide information about available commands.
+- [ ] Built-in help command: Include a built-in command to provide information about available commands.*
-- [ ] Pagination: Implement pagination for commands or other data lists.
+- [ ] Pagination: Implement pagination for commands or other data lists.*
-- [ ] Shard System
+- [ ] Shard System*
-    - [ ] Multi-VPS Support
+    - [ ] Multi-VPS Support*

 - [ ] Optionnals
     - [ ] Cleanup(Clean the code)
-    - [ ] Internationalization (i18n) for multi-language support
+    - [ ] Internationalization (i18n) for multi-language support*

+*) Awaiting star objectives

 ## 🎥 Preview